joemoongit/_movie_list/README.md

 npm install
 ```

+3. Rename the .env.example file to .env located in the project's root directory and add your api key from https://www.themoviedb.org/

-3. Run
+4. Run

 ```
 npm run dev
 ```

-4. Navigate to localhost:3000 in the browser
+5. Navigate to localhost:3000 in the browser